kskovpen/LLPNanoAOD/LLPnanoAOD/test/crab/README.md

 - `nCores`: number of cores to use
 - `maxMemory`: max number of memory calculated as: memory per core * `nCores`
 - `maxRuntime`: maximum run time
-- `filePerJob`: number of files to run per job for FileBased splitting - make sure to update for large datasets, max jobs is 10000
+- `filePerJob`: number of files to run per job for FileBased splitting - make sure to update for large datasets, max jobs is 10000 or set to 0 to automatically set smallest number of files for max 10000 jobs
 - `VERSION`: LLPminiAOD version - used for output tag
 - `--site`: Site where you have write permission
 - `-o`: output directory on site